njmittet/learning-react/notes/javascript.md

 };
 ```

-Classed can have `static` methods, which are called without instantiating their defining class:
+Classes can have `static` methods, which are called without instantiating their defining class:

 ```JS
 class Point {